Chomenor/ioef-cmod/new-filesystem-design.md

 **original filesystem:** The ordered priority of files is determined when the filesystem is refreshed.
 **new filesystem:** The file index is unordered, and it is up to the file lookup, listing, and reference modules to resolve conflicts at call time.
-**reason for change:** It separates the indexing and precedence handling code, allows the precedence logic to be customized for each module, and makes it easier to implement file-level precedence debugging features.
+**reason for change:** It separates the indexing and precedence handling code, allows the precedence logic to be customized for each module, and makes it easier to implement precedence debugging features.
 It also improves load times because it is no longer necessary to resort the entire filesystem on every level change or server connection.

 **original filesystem:** Shaders are indexed by the renderer.
 **new filesystem:** Shaders are indexed by the filesystem, and new API calls are added to allow the renderer to access shaders by name.